Reparo: Loss-Resilient Generative Codec for Video Conferencing: Design

 \textbf{Reconstructive Training Loss.} Let $z=[z_{ijk}]_{i=1, j=1, k=1}^{h, w, T}$ denote the latent tokens from the encoder, and $M=[m_{ijk}]_{i=1, j=1, k=1}^{h, w, T}$ denotes a corresponding binary mask indicating which tokens are missing in the last $T$ frames.
 The objective of the training is to reconstruct the missing tokens from the available tokens.
 To accomplish this, we add a cross-entropy loss between the ground-truth one-hot tokens and the output of the loss recovery network.
 Specifically,

 where $z_M$ represents the subset of received tokens in $z$, and $p(z_{ijk}|z_{M})$ is the probability distribution over the codebook for position $(i, j)$ in the $k$-th frame predicted by the reconstruction network, conditioned on the input received tokens $z_M$.
 As is common practice, we only optimize this loss on the missing tokens of the last frame.
 Optimizing the loss on all tokens reduces reconstruction performance, as previously observed~\cite{MAE}.
-Detailed training schemes of \name~are included in \Sec{implementation}.
+Detailed training schemes are included in \Sec{implementation}.

 \textbf{Inference Routine} As the deadline for displaying each frame is hit every 33 ms for 30 fps, we aggregate all received packets for the current frame (as identified by the frame and packet indices) and regard all unreceived packets as lost.
 Once we place the received tokens in their respective positions corresponding to $h \times w$ patches in the frame, we can determine the exact locations of the missing tokens.
-We use all the tokens \emph{received} from the previous 6 frames to perform spatio-temporal loss recovery.
+We use all the tokens \emph{received} from the previous $T = 6$ frames to perform spatio-temporal loss recovery.

-For each token position $(i, j)$ in the current frame, we use $p(z_{ij}|z^{M})$, the probability distribution over the codebook predicted by the loss recovery module, given the received tokens, to choose the token with the highest probability as the reconstructed token.
-The resulting grid of reconstructed tokens are fed into the neural decoder to generate the RGB frame for display.
+For each token position $(i, j)$ in the current frame, we use $p(z_{ij}|z^{M})$, the probability distribution of the predicted token given the received tokens, to choose the token with the highest probability as the reconstructed token.
+The resulting grid of reconstructed tokens is fed into the neural decoder to generate the RGB frame for display.